Revolutionary-Games/Thrive/doc/style_guide.md

 - Node names should not contain spaces, instead use PascalCase naming.

+- For connecting signals, use `nameof` to refer to methods whenever possible to reduce the chance of mistakes when methods are renamed.

 - If you need to keep track of child elements that are added through a single place, keep them in a List or Dictionary instead of asking Godot for the children and doing a bunch of extra casts.